-Operating along Lake Erie’s coast in Niagara, the Niagara Coastal Community Collaborative’s goal is to optimize and expand local action to build a healthy and resilient coastal ecosystem to support the community’s economic, recreational, and spiritual needs.
+The Niagara Coastal Community Collaborative (NCCC) is the Swim Guide affiliate that established the Lake Erie – Niagara citizen science monitoring hub with Swim Drink Fish.
+The NCCC’s goal is to optimize and expand local action to build a healthy and resilient coastal ecosystem, supporting the community’s economic, recreational, and spiritual needs.
 Established in 2017, The Collaborative has adopted a “Collective Impact” approach to coordinate efforts focused on three ecological priorities; habitat and species, healthy beaches, and nature based shorelines.
 The Collaborative connects local knowledge, engagement and action to facilitate a healthy and resilient coastal ecosystem.

 You can sign up to get involved with the Lake Erie – Niagara Hub here.